krimtonz/kz/BUILDING.md

 If you're planning on building for the Wii U VC, you will need to be build the toolchain with `CFLAGS_FOR_TARGET='-mno-check-zero-division' CXX_FLAGS_FOR_TARGET='-mno-check-zero-division'`

 If building for the Wii U VC or the Wii VC, you will need the `--enable-vc` option when configuring the toolchain

 In order to create a Wii Virtual Console WAD you will need [gzinject](https://github.com/krimtonz/gzinject)

-kz has source code in the `vc` directory which will improve the WiiVC Emulator in regards to kz's code.
-In order to build this you will need a PowerPC compiler.  [devkitPro](https://devkitpro.org/) contains an installable PowerPC toolchain called `devkitPPC`.
-If you'd like to create your own toolchain see [wii-toolchain](https://github.com/krimtonz/wii-toolchain).
-Building the vc improvements is optional, but recommended.

 # Building
 To build all kz binaries, run `make all` to only build a sepecific version run `make kz-VERSION` Where VERSION is `kz-NZSJ kz-NZSJ10 kz-NZSE kz-lite-NZSJ kz-lite-NZSJ10 kz-lite-NZSE`

-# Building VC Enhancements
-Run `make` in the `vc` directory in order to build vc enhancements.
-This will also create the necessary gzinject patch file for including the enhancements

 # Patching
 The patching scripts will run the building process, so you can skip the building process if you plan on patching.